isomerpages/sportsg-corp/_what-we-do/Anti Doping Singapore/Testing Pool Athletes.md

 **WHEREABOUTS FILING REQUIREMENTS**

 Athlete whereabouts filing and updates shall be made through WADA's online Anti-Doping Administration and Management System (ADAMS).

+To facilitate athletes in using ADAMS to submit their whereabouts information, watch the [video tutorial](https://www.youtube.com/watch?v=UmTpHy9oJc8) on entering your whereabouts.